Nikon D1 vs D3S

 With 12.1MP, the D3S offers a higher resolution than the D1 (2.6MP), but the D3S has smaller individual pixels (pixel pitch of 8.43μm versus 11.93μm for the D1).
 Yet, the D3S is a much more recent model (by 10 years and 4 months) than the D1, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixel-units.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
-This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
+Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
+This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The D3S indeed provides for movie recording, while the D1 does not.
 The highest resolution format that the D3S can use is 720/24p.